-Step 2: Identify Wishes of the Child/Children's Parents: Check all that apply or fill in stated wishes of the aggressor child and his/her parents. ☐That I can continue to practice and compete with [CLUB] For all athletes of [CLUB], including me, to be safe at practices and meets Step 3: Identify Appropriate and Expected Behavior from CHILD: Include here your club's Code of Conduct.
-Include any additional specific behavioral expectations you have for this child relative to the incident(s).
+• k all that apply or fill in stated wishes of the aggressor child and his/her parents. nat I can continue to practice and compete with [CLUB] □ Fo or all athletes of [CLUB], including me, to be safe at practices and meets Includ 3: Identify Appropriate and Expected Behavior from CHILD: le here your club's Code of Conduct.
+Include any additional specific behavioral expectations you have for hild relative to the incident(s).
 Discuss this with the child and his/her parents during your meeting.
-Step 4: Safety Planning Identify risk areas and how the child/club will handle each risk area.
-Locker Rooms CHILD uses the locker rooms:YesNo How will the child use the locker room going forward? ☐ No locker room privileges - the child will come and go from practice in his/her swim suit.
-Parent is responsible for weather appropriate clothing. ☐ No locker room privileges - the child may use the [identify appropriate and available private bathroom at facility] only.
-Child [does] or [does not] need supervision to use this locker room. ☐ Child can use the locker room under the supervision of his/her parent. ☐ Child will use the [designated bathroom] if he/she has to go to the bathroom during practice.
+4: Safety Planning fy risk areas and how the child/club will handle each risk area. er Rooms D uses the locker rooms: Yes No How will the child use the locker room going forward?
+No locker room privileges - the child will come and go from practice in his/her swim suit.
+Parent is responsible for weather appropriate clothing.
+No locker room privileges - the child may use the [identify appropriate and available private bathroom at facility] only.
+Child [does] or [does not] need supervision to use this locker room.
+Child can use the locker room under the supervision of his/her parent.
+Child will use the [designated bathroom] if he/she has to go to the bathroom during practice.
 Child [does] or [does not] need supervision to use this bathroom.

-Travel Meets CHILD participates in travel meets: Yes No How will child travel to away meets going forward?
+I Meets D participates in travel meets: Yes No How v vill child travel to away meets going forward?
 Parent/guardian is responsible for supervision during travel and lodging.
 Child cannot travel or stay overnight without the supervision of a parent/guardian.
 Child can travel with the team (car/plane) but parent is responsible for own lodging.
-Child cannot stay overnight unsupervised. ☐ Child can travel and stay with the team if parent is serving as a chaperone on the travel trip. ☐ Child can travel with the team and share a room with like aged children Teammates How will child interact with his/her teammates?
-During practice: After practice: How will the child interact with younger teammates/children?
-During practice: After practice:
+Child cannot stay overnight unsupervised.
+Child can travel and stay with the team if parent is serving as a chaperone on the travel trip.
+Child can travel with the team and share a room with like aged children mates vill child interact with his/her teammates?
+During g practice: After p practice: How v vill the child interact with younger teammates/children?
+During g practice: After p practice: